datagrovecr/vite-tsc-tailwind-template/README.md

 1. Create an empty github repo

-2. Clone this repo to your computer
+2. Clone this template repo to your computer

 3. Open the repo in VSCode